 PDFix provides smooth integration with external document layout recognition AI modules.

 Suppose you own a solution for table extraction, image alternative text description, reading order detection, or math formulas recognition.
-PDFix SDK smoothly converts obtained data back into PDF format.
-It allows you to store your recognized structures in a standardized way and helps you generate accessible PDFs.
+Our SDK smoothly converts obtained data back into PDF format and allows you to store your recognized structures in a standardized way to help you generate accessible PDFs.

 Overall, converting extracted data back to a PDF is highly beneficial.
 It helps to improve document accessibility, integrity, and usefulness, making it easier to collaborate and share information with others.
 Eventually, it results in a more accessible and machine-readable document.
 One can then use it for a wide range of applications.